 Sneaking in a nap at any possible opportunity is vital during cross-country or multiple destination tours.
 The train from Belfast down to Dublin provided just the right level of noise and movement to lull us to sleep.

-Checking out the local art scene is always an exciting part of any trip but it is always better when you find things you can relate to, or that resonate somehow.
-And once again some things are just universally funny.
+Checking out the local art scene is always an exciting part of any trip, especially when you find things you can relate to or that resonate somehow.

 The Sound of Music